carlosrafaelgn/ArduinoTimer/README.md

 Library Timer1 can be used with ATmega2560, ATmega168 and with ATmega328.
 Nevertheless, libraries Timer3, Timer4 and Timer5 are exclusive to ATmega2560.

 Each library has nine functions:
 - void startTimer#(unsigned long microsecondsInterval): Starts the timer, and schedules the first notification.
-On 16 MHz Arduino boards, this function has a resolution of 4us, for intervals <= 260000, and a resolution of 16us for greater intervals.
-On 8 MHz Arduino boards, this function has a resolution of 8us, for intervals <= 520000, and a resolution of 32us for greater intervals.
+On 16 MHz Arduino boards, this function has a resolution of 4us, for intervals <= 262000, a resolution of 16us for intervals <= 1048000, and a resolution of 64us for intervals <= 4194000.
+On 8 MHz Arduino boards, this function has a resolution of 8us, for intervals <= 524000, a resolution of 32us for intervals <= 2097000, and a resolution os 128us for intervals <= 8388000.
 - void startCountingTimer#(): Starts the timer, but does not schedule any notifications.
 On 16 MHz Arduino boards, the timer has a resolution of 4us.
 On 8 MHz Arduino boards, the timer has a resolution of 8us.
 In other words, the value returned by readTimer#() should be multiplied either by 4 ou by 8 to get the actual amount of microseconds.
 The value returned by readTimer#() resets approximately every 262ms on 16 MHz boards, and every 524ms on 8 MHz boards.
 - void startSlowCountingTimer#(): Starts the timer, but does not schedule any notifications.
 On 16 MHz Arduino boards, the timer has a resolution of 16us.
 On 8 MHz Arduino boards, the timer has a resolution of 32us.
 In other words, the value returned by readTimer#() should be multiplied either by 16 ou by 32 to get the actual amount of microseconds.
 The value returned by readTimer#() resets approximately every 1048ms on 16 MHz boards, and every 2097ms on 8 MHz boards.
+- void startUltraSlowCountingTimer#(): Starts the timer, but does not schedule any notifications.
+On 16 MHz Arduino boards, the timer has a resolution of 64us.
+On 8 MHz Arduino boards, the timer has a resolution of 128us.
+In other words, the value returned by readTimer#() should be multiplied either by 64 ou by 128 to get the actual amount of microseconds.
+The value returned by readTimer#() resets approximately every 4194ms on 16 MHz boards, and every 8388ms on 8 MHz boards.
 - void resetTimer#(): Resets the timer's counter.
 This function should be called as soon as a notification is received, in order to properly prepare the timer for the next notification.
 - void resetTimer#Unsafe(): A much faster version of the above function, but this one requires interrupts to be disabled.
 - void pauseTimer#(): Pauses the timer, halting the counting and thus, preventing any further notifications.